fujifish/far/README.md

   --cluster         aws cluster name
-  --profile         aws credentials profile name from default AWS credentials file --tag             image tag. default tage name is the version in the package.json file --draft           draft mode. in this mode every image tag is suffixed with a timestamp                      [boolean] --subnets         the subnets to associate with the deployment                                                 [array] --securityGroups  the security groups to associate with the deployment                                         [array]
+  --profile         aws credentials profile name from default AWS credentials file --tag             image tag. default tage name is the version in the package.json file --repository      the docker repository storing the docker image --draft           draft mode. in this mode every image tag is suffixed with a timestamp                      [boolean] --subnets         the subnets to associate with the deployment                                                 [array] --securityGroups  the security groups to associate with the deployment                                         [array]